RickyZiola/DynaBuf/docs.md

 ### Return value:
 A `DynabufErr`, `ERR_OK` if the write was succesful, `ERR_WRITE_FAILED` if the write fails, or `ERR_INSUFFICIENT_MEM` if there's an allocation error.

+### Warnings:
+Passing a large number to `addr` can cause allocation of large amounts of memory.

 ## `readDynamicBuf(tp, buf, addr)`
 Read from a slot of a dynamic buffer.
 ### Parameters: